 Access is only available to iCloud+ subscribers

-Using a randomly generated email address means that you can delete the address at any time to ensure that unwanted emails are no longer delivered to you.
-However, only iCloud+ subscribers have access to the feature.
-This means that at least the small 0.99 Euro storage plan or higher is required.
-In addition, iOS 15, iPadOS 15 and / or macOS Monterey must be running.
-The feature was previously only available via the iCloud settings on Apple devices.
+Using a randomly generated email address means you can delete the address at any time to ensure that unwanted emails are no longer delivered to you.
+However, only iCloud+ subscribers have access to this feature.
+This means you need at least the small €0.99 storage plan or higher.
+You must also be running iOS 15, iPadOS 15, and/or macOS Monterey.
+The feature was previously only available via iCloud settings on Apple devices.
 But now it can also be accessed directly in the Mail app.
-When you write an email in the Mail app, click on the "From" field to activate the "Hide email address" option.
-If you select this feature, a random email address is generated that hides your real email address.
-Do you already know the early Black Friday deals on Amazon?
+When you compose an email in the Mail app, click the "From" field to activate the "Hide Email Address" option.
+Selecting this feature will generate a random email address that hides your real email address.
+Are you familiar with the early Black Friday deals on Amazon?
 Stop by, there are dozens of bargains to be found.
 (Photo by hadrian / Bigstockphoto)